 Øystein Runde

-Øystein Runde er tegneserieskaper kjent blant annet for superheltparodien Bjartmann, bøkene Olav Sleggja og Berserk, samt faktaboken Stamceller.
+Øystein Runde er tegneserieskaper kjent blant annet for superheltparodien Bjartmann, bøkene Olav Sleggja og Berserk, samt faktabøkene Stamceller, Antibiotika og ADHD.
 Han har også skrevet tegneseriene Futen og De fire store.

 LEGG IGJEN EN KOMMENTAR